zephyrproject-rtos/zephyr/doc/releases/migration-guide-3.6.rst

   * The main Kconfig option was renamed from ``CONFIG_CAN_NATIVE_POSIX_LINUX`` to :kconfig:option:`CONFIG_CAN_NATIVE_LINUX`.

+* Two new structures for holding common CAN controller driver configuration (``struct can_driver_config``) and data (``struct can_driver_data``) fields were introduced.
+Out-of-tree CAN controller drivers need to be updated to use these new, common configuration and data structures along with their initializer macros.

+* The optional ``can_get_max_bitrate_t`` CAN controller driver callback was removed in favor of a common accessor function.
+Out-of-tree CAN controller drivers need to be updated to no longer supply this callback.

 * The ``CAN_FILTER_FDF`` flag for filtering classic CAN/CAN FD frames was removed since no known CAN controllers implement support for this.
 Applications can still filter on classic CAN/CAN FD frames in their receive callback functions as needed.